Gisèle d'Ailly van Waterschoot van der Gracht

 Gisèle d'Ailly van Waterschoot van der Gracht (11 September 1912 – 28 May 2013), also known by the mononym Gisèle, was a Dutch visual artist.
-During World War II, she operated a safe house out of her home for a group of young Jewish people in Amsterdam.
+During World War II, she operated a safe house out of her home for a group of young Jewish people in one of the apartments at the Herengracht 401, in the center of Amsterdam.

+In 2019 a report was published by former judge Frans Bauduin about years of structural sexual abuse conducted by Wolfgang Frommel in the house of Gisele.

 Biography

+Early life

 Gisèle van Waterschoot van der Gracht was born in The Hague, Netherlands in 1912.
-Her mother, Josephine von Hammer Purgstall, was a baroness.
-Her father, Willem Waterschoot van der Gracht, was a geologist who worked for Royal Dutch Shell.
-She spent a period of her youth living in the United States and returned to the Netherlands after the 1929 stock market crash.
-Back in Europe, she studied the art of stained glass with Joep Nicholas and befriended Dutch poet Adriaan Roland Holst.
-She also completed a year of studies at the École des Beaux Arts in Paris.
-Her work was included in the 1939 exhibition and sale Onze Kunst van Heden (Our Art of Today) at the Rijksmuseum in Amsterdam.
+She was the youngest of four children: Ides, Arthur and Walter.
+Her mother, Josephine von Hammer Purgstall, was an Austrian baroness.
+Her father, Willem van Waterschoot van der Gracht, was a geologist who worked for Royal Dutch Shell.
+Van Waterschoot spent the first three years of her life in the Netherlands, and then she and her family relocated to the United States due to her father’s work.

+Throughout her childhood and young years, Gisèle and the rest of her family were rigorously exposed to Catholicism.
+Similarly to her mother, Gisèle attended the boarding school run by the sisters of The Sacred Heart when living in the U.S. In 1928, Gisèle and her parents travelled back to Europe and to Hainfeld’s castle in Austria, property of her mother’s family.
+Due to the move, Gisèle's formal education at the boarding school came to an end.

+She returned to the Netherlands after the 1929 stock market crash.